What’s covered by Domestic Travel Insurance?

 Cancellation and amendment fees

-Cost of pre-paid travel, accommodation, meals, tours and activities, if your trip is cancelled due to an insured event (e.g. an unforeseen injury or illness), up to $10,000.
+Cancellation fees and lost deposits on pre-paid travel, accommodation, meals etc. if your trip is cancelled due to an insured event (e.g. an unforeseen injury or illness), up to $10,000.

 Rental vehicle insurance excess